-&lt;sup>15 Since the sample includes many acquisitions with private targets, we can obtain target characteristics for only a small portion of the sample.
-Therefore, we do our best and control for acquirer characteristics and deal characteristics that are available in Capital IQ.
+14 Since most of the sample acquisitions have private targets, we are unable to control for target characteristics which are available for only a small portion of the sample.
+Therefore, we control for a broad set of acquirer characteristics and deal characteristics available in Capital IQ.